Complaints - Your questions answered

 Stage 2 Review

 If you are unhappy with the response to your complaint you will then have 40 calendar days to ask for it to be reviewed by a senior manager or Director.
+If you wish to do this you must let us know what you are dissatisfied with and why and what you are hoping to achieve as an outcome.
 You will receive an acknowledgement in five calendar days and we aim to provide you with a written response in 14 calendar days.

 No new issues will be considered at Stage 2.